eg90804/oracle/README.markdown

 ##Overview

 This module contains a couple of Puppet custom types to manage 'stuff' in an Oracle database.
-At this point in time we support manage tablespacses, oracle users, grants, roles and services.
+At this point in time we support manage tablespaces, oracle users, grants, roles, init parameters, asm diskgroups, threads and services.
 To learn more, check [the blog post](http://hajee.github.io/2014/02/23/using-puppet-to-manage-oracle/)

 ##Module Description